praveer13/gitplayground/README.md

 # gitplayground
-A git repo for practiving git
+A git repo for practicing git